apatyk/Scanner-Controller-Interface/README.md

 ## Usage

-To use, got to File > Search to start polling the desired COM port for data.
-The program will wait until data is presented on the COM port (program will be unresponsive).
+To use, go to File > Search to start polling the desired COM port for data.
+The program will wait until data is presented on the COM port (*program will be unresponsive*).
 When the data is read, the serial number will be displayed in a message box after being converted from ASCII to Unicode.
 To scan another code, go to File > Search again.

 ## Note